Adrenaline Combat Sports and Fitness

 Barbara Sky @ 951-202-6149

 Thursday night at 6:00 pm The teachings of Martial Arts 101 are derived from the Korean Arts of Tae kwon Do and Hapkido.
 With an emphasis on physical fitness, proper diet, and nutrition.
 At Martial Arts 101 you will learn self-defense while getting your body into great shape.
-Martial Arts 101 is open to all ages and genders with a special invitation to those with special needs who are forced to face life challenges on a daily basis.
+Martial Arts 101 is open to all ages and genders with a special invitation to those with special needs who are forced to face life challenges daily.
 The group often meets to participate in additional activities such as baseball and line dancing.

 Unique Kickers Karate – Time 2 Shine KarateDo and Kobu Jitsu